smyh1989/smyh1989/README.md

 ### 🧠 What I’m focused on

-- Building real **data analytics case studies** (Cyclistic bike-share, health datasets, etc.)
+- Building **end-to-end data analytics projects** (Cyclistic, health datasets, etc.)
-- Strengthening my skills in **R, SQL, and spreadsheets**
+- Applying **SQL, R, and spreadsheets** to solve real-world problems
-- Learning to communicate insights clearly for **non-technical stakeholders**
+- Communicating insights clearly for **non-technical stakeholders**
-- Sharing my progress and projects openly (LinkedIn and GitHub)
+- Documenting and sharing my work on GitHub and LinkedIn

 ---